axibase/atsd/README.md

 The commands can be streamed into ATSD on ports `8081/tcp` and port `8082/udp`.
 Alternatively, the commands can be uploaded by posting them to the `/api/v1/command` REST API endpoint.

-New objects and attributes are registered automatically and allow collecting data from different domain models in a single extensible schema.
+New objects and attributes are registered automatically and may collect data from different domain models in a single extensible schema.

 The following protocols are supported for compatibility with external sources: